NADC In The News | Michigan Contractors & Builders Magazine

 “Once we do these difficult jobs, we are on their bid lists,” Radelt says.
 “We are our best marketing people.”
 On every job, North American Dismantling brings expertise in engineering, environmental assessment, remediation and specialty construction.
 Crews analyze, define and evaluate a project, before developing and then implementing the most cost- and time-efficient methods for completing the job.
 The company is fully insured and is capable of bonding any size demolition project.

 The company completes the work with its own employees, a core group of about 75 people, which have worked with North American Dismantling for 15 or more years.
-It will bring in additional union personnel
+It will bring in additional union personnel as necessary.

 “It’s challenging work, and you don’t do the same thing every day,” Radelt says.
 “We attribute the longevity to the leadership team.
 It’s a good working environment.
 There is not a lot of turnover of key people.”